bcgsc/NanoSim/README.md

 ```

-**quantify mode and detect_ir mode**
+**quantify mode**
-The "transcriptome" mode of the NanoSim is able to model features of the library preparation protocols used, including intron retention (IR) events in cDNA and directRNA reads.
-Further, it optionally profiles transcript expression patterns.
-However, if you are interested in only detecting Intron Retention events or quantifying expression patterns of transcripts without running other analysis in the characterization stage, you may use two modes we introduced for this purpose: "quantify" and "detect_ir".
-Details are as follows:
+If you are interested in quantifying the expression levels of transcriptome or abundance of metagenome, you can run this mode with following options.
+This mode is independent from the other features in characterization stage, and the output is not used for simulation stage.

 __quantifty mode usage:__
 ```
-usage: read_analysis.py quantify [-h] -i READ -rt REF_T [-o OUTPUT]
+usage: read_analysis.py quantify [-h] -e E -i READ [-rt REF_T]
+                                 [-gl GENOME_LIST] [-ga G_ALNM] [-o OUTPUT]
                                  [-t NUM_THREADS]

 optional arguments:
-  -h, --help            show this help message and exit -i READ, --read READ  Input reads for quantification -rt REF_T, --ref_t REF_T
+  -h, --help            show this help message and exit -e E                  Select from (trans, meta)
+  -i READ, --read READ  Input reads for quantification -rt REF_T, --ref_t REF_T
                         Reference Transcriptome
+  -gl GENOME_LIST, --genome_list GENOME_LIST
+                        Reference metagenome list, tsv file, the first column is species/strain name, the second column is the reference genome fasta/fastq file directory, the third column is optional, if provided, it contains the expected abundance (sum up to 100) -a G_ALNM, --alnm G_ALNM
+                        Genome alignment file in sam format, the header of each species should match the metagenome list provided above (optional)
   -o OUTPUT, --output OUTPUT
                         The location and prefix of outputting profile (Default = expression)